 The indie chick: picture the scene, it's a night out in Shoreditch, you're with your closest compares and you're looking for a spot that offers a potent mix of trend-setting music and low maintenance female specimens.
 The Old Blue Last is the perfect pick and this notorious East London nightspot remains on the cutting edge of capital's underground music scene.
 Prerequisites include: dancing like a lunatic, a penchant for strong libations, and suitably coiffed hair.
 The music nights are usually free, so there's no excuse for not buying one of these gorgeous ladies a drink or two.

 Tooting / Bar / Club / Cuisine: Eclectic

-The Healer: why The Healer?
-Well, because a healthy number of the gorgeous gals to be found flaunting their obvious beauty at this stylish bar are employed within the nursing industry, what with St George's Hospital just up the road.
-And who has ever met a nurse that didn't like to have lots of fun?
+A healthy number of the gorgeous gals can be found flaunting their obvious beauty at this stylish south London bar and many of them will be employed within the nursing industry, what with St George's Hospital just up the road.
+And who ever met a nurse that didn't like to have lots of fun?!
 Those girls love to drink, dance, chat, sing, and, most probably, snog.
 What's more, the ladies working BEHIND the bar are also the most alluring you're ever likely to witness working behind the bar.